Versus de scachis: Content

-The colors of the pieces were described as white and red (black and white is considered a posterior color scheme) which are still occasionally used in some later chess sets.
+Iranian chess set of the 12th century, made of fritware.

 The poem itself consists of 98 lines in elegiac couplets and written in Medieval Latin.
 The first ten verses justify the game as mental recreation, in which there is no malice (ne dollus ullus inest), no perjurious fraud, and no physical risk (non laceras corpus membra vel ulla tui), underlining also the advantage of playing without dice.
 Thus, the poem begins by expressing praise for the game of chess as a unique game that did not require gambling or dice.
 According to some chess historians, this initial statement was made in order to oppose common religious disapproval of games of chance that involved gambling.

 In the next ten verses the alternative coloring of the squares on the board is mentioned for the first time, not yet in general use but used by some players (Sunt quibus has placuit duplici fucare colore) as a simple yet advantageous invention to better calculate the moves, besides giving players the ability to discover, more easily, mistakes or false moves.
 Between verses 21-44 the two sides, red and white (Pars hæc si candet, illa rubore nitet), are described, together with the pieces.
 The movement of the pieces as well as the main regulatory conditions of the game are near identical to shatranj (Perso-Arabic chess), except for the pawn-promotion rule.
 From the poetic descriptions of the pieces and their movements, it can be interpreted that the movements differ from modern chess and can be summarized as follows: